cohuebn/cory-learns-glue/etl/README.md

 1. Run `python -m pytest --ignore=integration_tests`.
 Notice that ignores integration-tests which require an actual Glue environment

 ## Run integration tests
-To run integration tests, you'll need a Glue environment.
+Integration tests depend on Spark and a Glue environment.
 You can use Docker to build that environment.
 Take the following steps to run all tests (unit and integration):
 1. Ensure Docker is running on your machine.
 1. Run `docker-compose -f integration-tests.docker-compose.yml up --build`.
 This will launch a Glue environment and run all tests within that environment.